For First Year Students

 Let's get started.

 If you have questions about whether you should complete a domestic or international application, complete this questionnaire here.

 The Spring 2024, Summer 2024 and Fall 2024 application is now open on ApplyTexas and Common App.

 Optional Supplemental Items:

-Create a RaiderConnect account to get an update on your application status, upload documents or register for events hosted by Undergraduate Admissions.
+Create a RaiderConnect account to submit supplemental documents, check your application status, and register for events hosted by Undergraduate Admissions.

 - Applicants who complete a non-traditional secondary education (for example, those who are home-schooled or complete a GED) or who provide a transcript without a rank, will have a rank assigned in accordance with Texas Senate Bill 1543.
 [TX SB1543 | 2015-2016 | 84th Legislature (2015, June 19)]

 - A final high school transcript that is official and shows a graduation date will be required upon graduation.
 This transcript should be sent by your high school.
 Home school transcripts must have a notarized signature to be official.